Europe kicks off COVID vaccination drive to end pandemic | DW | 27.12.2020

 'I didn't feel anything': first Swedish patient

 Sweden, which has received praise and criticism for its looser handling of the pandemic, is expecting an initial batch of 10,000 shots, along with Norway.
-Denmark expects to have enough shots initially to vaccinate the 40,000 people in nursing homes, followed by those with a high risk of illness or healthcare staff.
-Iceland will receive 10,000 doses around New Year.
+Denmark expects to have enough shots to initially vaccinate 40,000 people in care homes, followed by health care staff and those people with a high risk of illness.
+Iceland will receive 10,000 doses early in January.

 -